 At this point, for the sake of balance, I would like to include a quick aside to the experience of my Nepali friend Poonam

 Poonam and I first met back in 2007, she was running a small sampling and production unit in Kathmandu.
 In many ways, this was the birthplace of the Haruka label.
-We produced garments together in a range of fabrics.
+We produced ethical clothing together in a range of sustainable fabrics.
 One of the highlights of this period was our adventures with hemp silk.
 However, that’s another story ….

 More recently Poonam spent some time working free lance for a big company checking quality and compliance with health and safety standards and workers rights all over East Asia, India and Bangladesh.
 She pointed out to me from her extensive experience on the ground that it is a western fallacy to think that ALL big companies are bad.
 Although there are many horror stories, there are also instances where, although the wages look small by western standards they are good by local standards and big companies can provide regular income, a clean air conditioned working environment and good sanitation.